 While the onions and pepper soften in the pot, pour the thick coconut milk into a medium bowl.
 Whisk if it has separated into water and coconut cream.
 Use your hands to tear apart the eggplant and bell pepper then add them to the coconut milk.
 Add the other grilled veggies.
+Squeeze all the cloves of garlic out of the roasted bulb.
+Add half of the roasted garlic to the bowl - save the rest for kado.
 Combine this entire mixture with an immersion blender, ensuring the green beans have been broken up.
 You may leave this a bit chunky if you'd like.
 It should not be completely pulverized.
 Set the bowl aside.